 For some courses, there may be a gap between the course fee and the loan cap that the Commonwealth will allow for your course.
 You will be advised of this when you enquire, and also about other payment options that may be available.
 You must apply for a loan and pay any gap fee prior to the census date in order to finalise your payment for that Unit of Study.

 You repay your loan through the tax system when your income is above the minimum repayment threshold.
 Repayment thresholds are adjusted each year to reflect changes in average weekly earnings.
-The minimum repayment income threshold for 2019-20 is $45,881.
 The minimum repayment income threshold for 2020-21 is $46,620.

 A VET Student Loan is a personal debt obligation that can affect your credit rating and have wage and tax repayment implications.
 From 1 July 2017, all existing and future debtors from any Commonwealth student loan program who move overseas must make compulsory HELP repayments.
 If you are living overseas and earning an income that exceeds the minimum repayment threshold, you will be required to make compulsory repayments towards your debt.
 Please refer to the ATO website for more information.